-In addition, upon becoming convertible, a portion of the equity component that was recorded upon the issuance of the Convertible Notes was considered redeemable and that portion of the equity was reclassified to temporary equity in the Consolidated Balance Sheet.
-Such amount was determined based on the cash considerations to be paid upon conversion and the carrying amount of the debt.
-As the holders of the Convertible Notes will be paid in cash for the principal amount and issued shares or a combination of cash and shares for the remaining value of the Convertible Notes, the reclassification into temporary equity as of March 31, 2014 was \$9,613 based on the Convertible Notes principal of \$172,500 and the carrying value of \$162,887.
-If a conversion event takes place in the following quarter, this temporary equity balance will be recalculated based on the difference between the Convertible Notes principal and the debt carrying value.
-If the Convertible Notes are settled during the first quarter of fiscal 2015, an amount equal to the fair value of the liability component immediately prior to the settlement will be deducted from the fair value of the total settlement consideration transferred and allocated to the liability component.
+Upon becoming convertible, a portion of the equity component that was recorded upon the issuance of the Convertible Notes was considered redeemable and that portion of the equity was reclassified to temporary equity in the Consolidated Balance Sheet.
+Such amount was determined based on the cash consideration to be paid upon conversion and the carrying amount of the debt.
+As the holders of the Convertible Notes will be paid in cash for the principal amount and paid in cash or issued shares or a combination of cash and shares for the remaining value of the Convertible Notes, the reclassification into temporary equity as of March 31, 2015 was \$1,330 based on the Convertible Notes principal of \$172,266 and the carrying value of \$170,936.
+If the Convertible Notes are settled during the first quarter of fiscal 2016, an amount equal to the fair value of the liability component immediately prior to the settlement will be deducted from the fair value of the total settlement consideration transferred and allocated to the liability component.
 Any difference between the amount allocated to the liability and the net carrying amount of the Convertible Notes (including any unamortized debt issue costs and discount) will be recognized in earnings as a gain or loss on debt extinguishment.
-Any remaining consideration is allocated to the reacquisition of the equity component and will be recognized as a reduction of EnerSys stockholders' equity.
+Any remaining consideration is allocated to the reacquisition of the equity component and will be recognized as a reduction of EnerSys stockholders' equity, including the amount classified as temporary equity.

-The following represents the principal amount of the liability component, the unamortized discount, and the net carrying amount of our Convertible Notes as of March 31, 2014 and 2013, respectively:
+The following represents the principal amount of the liability component, the unamortized discount, and the net carrying amount of our Convertible Notes as of March 31, 2015 and 2014, respectively:

-March 31, 2014 March 31, 2013
+March 31,

+2015 2014

-Principal \$ 172,500 \$ 172,500
+Principal \$ 172,266 \$ 172,500

-Unamortized discount (9,613) (17,227)
+Unamortized discount (1,330) (9,613)

-Net carrying amount \$ 162,887 \$ 155,273
+Net carrying amount \$ 170,936 \$ 162,887

-As of March 31, 2014, the remaining discount will be amortized over a period of 14 months.
+As of March 31, 2015, the remaining discount will be amortized during the first quarter of fiscal 2016.

-The effective interest rate on the liability component of the Convertible Notes was 8.50%.
-The amount of interest cost recognized for the amortization of the discount on the liability component of the Convertible Notes was \$7,614, \$7,001 and \$6,435, respectively, for the fiscal years ended March 31, 2014, 2013 and 2012.
+The effective interest rate on the liability component of the Convertible Notes is 8.50%.
+The amount of interest cost recognized for the amortization of the discount on the liability component of the Convertible Notes was \$8,283, \$7,614 and \$7,001, respectively, for the fiscal years ended March 31, 2015, 2014 and 2013.

-The Company paid \$8,490, \$10,056 and \$8,933, net of interest received, for interest during the fiscal years ended March 31, 2014, 2013 and 2012, respectively.
+The Company paid \$10,088, \$8,490 and \$10,056, net of interest received, for interest during the fiscal years ended March 31, 2015, 2014 and 2013, respectively.